-If you are handling your own divorce with children without an attorney, you are considered a "self-represented litigant" or "pro se litigant."
-This guide, often called the "pro se divorce packet," is designed to help you through the process.
+If you are handling your own case without an attorney, you are considered a "self-represented litigant" or "pro se litigant."
+This guide is designed to help you through the process.

-This packet is most likely to be helpful if you and your spouse already agree on all the important decisions that must be made.
+This packet is most likely to be helpful if you and the other party already agree on all the important decisions that must be made.
 This includes:

-- How you will divide your money and property. - How you will share your parenting time and responsibilities. - What will be the correct amount of child support based upon the Wyoming Child Support Calculator found at https://childsupport.wyoming.gov/calculator/index.html. - Whether anyone will receive spousal support (also called alimony).
+- How you will share your parenting time and responsibilities. - What will be the correct amount of child support based upon the Wyoming Child Support Calculator found at https://childsupport.wyoming.gov/calculator/index.html.